jippey67/sdc-p4/README.md

 I will go over a these steps now, one by one.

-## correcting for camera distorture
+## correcting for camera distortion

 With the project came 20 images of a chess board that can be used to calculate the camera matrix and the distance coefficients.
 The OpenCV function findChessboardCorners can find corners that should be evely distributed on a rectangular grid.
 With all the corners found from chessboards in multiple positions relative to the camera, another OpenCV function - calibrateCamera - will calculate the camera matrix and the distance coefficients.
 Those matrices are required as input to another OpenCV function, called undistort, together with a source image to calculate an undistorted image.